fawtytoo/LensKey/README.md

 # LensKey
-LensLok cracker
+Lenslok cracker

-This is based on LensKey by Simon Owen (https://simonowen.com/spectrum/lenskey/)
+This is based on Lenskey by Simon Owen (https://simonowen.com/spectrum/lenskey/)

 Updated to be OS independent using the SDL2 library.